-Randy Van Beek has been a full-time artist since 1980.
-He taught himself by studying the nineteenth-century American, Dutch, and Austrian masters.
+Randy Van Beek has been a full time artist since 1980.
+He is self-taught by studying the 19th century American, Dutch, and Austrian masters.

-The subject matter he has focused most of his creativity on since the late 1990s has been the American West, including landscapes and historical Native American encampment scenes.
-Van Beek is passionate about accuracy, researching tribal history, visiting known campsites, and creating study paintings on location to capture the soul and spirit of a place.
+As a student of history his subjects are primarily the American West including landscapes and historical Native American encampment scenes.
+Randy enjoys researching tribal history, visiting known camp sites and creating paintings on location to capture the soul and spirit of a place.

-Van Beek is honored to be a charter member of the Russell Skull Society of Artists.
-The inaugural group of twenty-two artists were selected in 2013 by the C.M.
-Russell Museum to carry the legacy of Charlie Russell’s art forward for future generations.
+Randy is honored to be a Charter member of the CM Russell Skull Society of Artists.
+The inaugural group of twenty two artist were selected in 2013 by the CM Russell Museum with a mission that continues the legacy of Charlie Russell’s art.

 Another important milestone is to be included in Night of Artists exhibit at the Briscoe Western Art Museum, San Antonio, TX.